“A bird does not sing because it has an answer.

 The San Luis Rey River has been designated as critical habitat for many animal and plant species: the endangered Least Bell’s vireo, the southwestern willow flycatcher, the endangered southwestern arroyo toad and the threatened California gnatcatcher.
 Coastal sage scrub and live oak woodland habitat support numerous species.
 Golden eagles soar.

-However, I believe there’s another need and possibly greater good to consider.
-This greater good is preserving THIS land… and its habitat: fragile and invaluable resources.
-And, in this case, we’re not talking about just any land.
-We’re talking about sacred land, in an ideal location for agriculture and to align with a beautiful potential for Oceanside’s AgriVision.
-And, we’re talking about sacred land along the historic San Luis Rey river valley once occupied by the Native American Luiseno Tribe, named after the San Luis Rey Mission’s founder, Fermin Fransigno de Lasuen.
+This land also has a sacred history – land along the historic San Luis Rey river valley once occupied by the Native American Luiseno Tribe, named after the San Luis Rey Mission’s founder, Fermin Fransigno de Lasuen.
 The Luiseno Tribe’s original name was Payomkawichum.
-Their land and water were taken from them and they were major contributors to developing the San Luis Rey Mission, one of the most historic missions in existence.
+Their land and water were occupied, they along with their ways and customs were colonized and destroyed.
+They were major contributors to developing the San Luis Rey Mission, one of the most historic missions in existence and the mission along this river.
 This historic and rich land is a treasure.
+And the history of what happened them matters as well.

-Once this land is paved over and developed according to what the North River Farms’ proposal would accomplish, it’s gone – forever… along with its habitat.
+Once this land is paved over and developed according to what the North River Farm proposed project would do in a development designated as classic sprawl, it’s gone – forever… along with its habitat.
 “People’s most common disturbance to riparian areas involves clearing vegetation and converting the area to other uses such as cropland and urban land.”